-- 5.80 Supporting ethical provision A2.3D requires that a firm does not accept, continue or carry out an engagement if there is any threat of advocacy which would compromise the independence of the firm or covered persons.
-Where the tax services to be provided by the firm include representing the entity in any negotiations or proceedings involving the tax authorities, advocacy threats to the integrity, objectivity and independence of the firm and covered persons may arise. - 5.81 The meaning of an 'advocacy threat' is described in paragraph 1.29 of this Ethical Standard.
-It includes supporting a position taken by management in an adversarial context, where the firm has to adopt a position closely aligned to that of management. - 5.82 The firm is not acting as an advocate where the tax services involve the provision of information to the tax authorities (including an explanation of the approach being taken and the arguments being advanced by the entity).
-In such circumstances effective safeguards may exist and the tax authorities will undertake their own review of the issues. - 5.83 Where the firm has been providing assistance in dealing with tax authorities and those tax authorities indicate that they are minded to reject the entity's arguments on a particular issue and the matter is likely to be determined by an appeals tribunal or court, the firm may become so closely identified with management's arguments that the firm is inhibited from forming an impartial view of the treatment of the issue in the financial statements.
-In such circumstances, the firm discusses the matter with the entity and either withdraws from providing tax services that require it to act as advocate for the entity, or resigns from the engagement from the time when the matter is formally listed for hearing before the appeals tribunal. - 5.84 If the firm withdraws from providing tax services for the reasons described in paragraph 5.83, the firm is not precluded from having a continuing role (for example, responding to specific requests for information) for the entity in relation to the appeal, providing that the continuing role does not give rise to an advocacy threat that would compromise the independence of the firm or covered persons.
-The firm also assesses the threat associated with any continuing role in accordance with paragraphs 5.85 to 5.86.
+- 5.87 The firm is not acting as an advocate where the tax services involve the provision of information to the tax authorities (including an explanation of the approach being taken and the arguments being advanced by the entity).
+In such circumstances effective safeguards may exist and the tax authorities will undertake their own review of the issues. - 5.88 Where the firm has been providing assistance in dealing with tax authorities and those tax authorities indicate that they are minded to reject the entity's arguments on a particular issue and the matter is likely to be determined by an appeals tribunal or court, the firm may become so closely identified with management's arguments that the firm is inhibited from forming an impartial view of the treatment of the issue in the financial statements.
+In such circumstances, if the issue is material to the financial statements, or is dependent on a future or contemporary judgment by the firm in relation to the engagement, the advocacy threat will be such that no safeguards can reduce it to a level where independence is not compromised.
+Accordingly, in such circumstances the firm discusses the matter with the entity and either withdraws from providing tax services that require it to act as advocate for the entity, or resigns from the engagement from the time when the matter is formally listed for hearing before the appeals tribunal. - 5.89 If the firm withdraws from providing tax services for the reasons described in paragraph 5.88, the firm is not precluded from having a continuing role (for example, responding to specific requests for information) for the entity in relation to the appeal, providing that the continuing role does not give rise to an advocacy threat that would compromise the independence of the firm or covered persons.
+The firm also assesses the threat associated with any continuing role in accordance with paragraphs 5.90 to 5.91.